bridgem/iss-tracker/README.md

 ## ISS Tracker

+*<p align="right">Inspired by the NASA ISS Tracker: https://spotthestation.nasa.gov/tracking_map.cfm</p>*

+Python pygame based ISS tracker which shows a list of given places and shows which one is currently the closest to the ISS.
+Originally built in my time at Oracle as a novel way to highlight Oracle OCI cloud data centres around the world, but now displays the world's capital cities, but you can easily add any list you like to places.py.

 <p align="center"><img src="animation.gif" /></p>

-&nbsp;

-Inspired by the NASA ISS Tracker: https://spotthestation.nasa.gov/tracking_map.cfm

-This version adds a list of places and shows which one is currently the closest to the ISS.
-Originally built as a novel way to highlight Oracle OCI cloud regions round the world, but can display any list such as capital cities.

-It uses satellite data from NORAD and the skyfield python library to compute the satellite's position.
-It launches a separate window using pygame.
+It uses satellite data from NORAD and the skyfield python library to compute the satellite's position and launches a separate window using pygame.

 Each ISS orbit is roughly 90 minutes, but you can control the speed to go into the future or the past.